-Chicago artist Andrea Dawn recently released her first full-length studio album, Theories of How We Can Be Friends, on Waterloo Sunset Records.
-To support the record, Andrea and her band embarked on a 12-date US tour that included stops in Boston, NYC, Philadelphia, Austin, San Diego, L.A., San Francisco, and Portland.
+Chicago-based songwriter Andrea Dawn recently released her first full-length studio album, Theories of How We Can Be Friends, on Waterloo Sunset Records.
+To support the record, Andrea and her band embarked on a 12-date US tour that included stops in Boston, NYC, Philadelphia, San Diego, L.A., San Francisco, and Portland, as well as several showcases at SXSW 2013 in Austin, TX.

 Andrea recorded Theories over the course of a year, mostly on her own in her loft studio.
 The record was then mixed and mastered by Brian Zieske (The Academy Is, The Hush Sound, Soft Speaker, Apteka).